-Eco-resorts and eco-lodge in Costa Rica
+Eco-Resorts and Lodges in Costa Rica

-In the sustainable development movement, ecotourism was defined in 1992 by the International Ecotourism Society as “a form of responsible travel in natural areas that contributes to the protection of the environment and the well-being of local populations”.
+A part of the sustainable development movement, ecotourism was defined in 1992 by the International Ecotourism Society as “a form of responsible travel in natural areas that contributes to the protection of the environment and the well-being of local populations”.

-La Selva eco-lodge and research center
+La Selva Eco-lodge and research center

 Palo Verde Biological station